xsparrkk/CODSOFT/README.md

 User selects Rock/Paper/Scissors

-Computer randomly chooses its move
+The computer randomly chooses its move

 Points are awarded to the winner until the game ends